The Engineering Approach to Dating

 Now that you have identified your market and target customers, you need to position yourself and be able to reach out to them.

 Personally, I’m not a big fan of online dating or dating apps.
 I believe these apps incentivize you to be unsuccessful in dating so you stay dependent on them and spend money.
 After all, if the users are successful, the apps lose customers.
-The gender ratios are also quite unbalanced on the popular apps, resulting in some weird dynamics that don’t happen in the real world (e.g. the 80/20 rule).
+The gender ratios are also quite unbalanced on the popular apps, resulting in some weird dynamics that don’t happen in the real world (e.g. the 80/20 rule, “alpha fuxxs, beta bucks”, winner gets all, etc.).

 I am a strong proponent of meeting people in real life.
 Sure, this sounds old-school, but just like job applications, you can either send out hundreds of résumés online, or you can reach out to individual recruiters, alumni, or current employees, and try to get referrals or recommendations.
 I believe the latter offers a much higher rate of return.
 It allows you to showcase your full self instead of just a few statistics.